Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Using Dallinger with Docker
 ---------------------------
 Docker is a containerization tool used for developing isolated software environments.
-Read more about using Dallinger with Docker :doc:`here<docker_setup>`.
+Read more about using Dallinger with Docker :doc:`here<docker_support>`.

 Mac OS X